-The Taper of the Potentiometer is very simple.
-There are only 2 kinds of pots, Linear Taper and Logarithmic/Audio Taper, we want Logarithmic/Audio Taper.
+The Taper of the potentiometer is very simple.
+There are only two kinds of pots, Linear Taper and Logarithmic/Audio Taper; we want Logarithmic/Audio Taper.
 It seems like a no-brainer, but Linear Taper pots are actually far more common so you just need to double check before purchasing.

 The other component we need to take a look at is the capacitor and here there are three things to consider: Quality, Value, and Voltage.